No hard data supports the notion that wood flooring provides greater resale value to a house than other types of floor coverings.

 A few studies posit the idea that home buyers might be willing to pay more for wood flooring.
 Some of the data associated with claims of greater resale value use speculative terms such as "would" and "believe that."

-As yet, wood flooring's assumed higher resale value is based on speculation, not actual dollar amounts.
+As yet, wood flooring's assumed the higher resale value is based on speculation, not actual dollar amounts.

 Still, the people consulted in the studies who speculate about wood flooring's value are seasoned professionals with many years of gut-level experience under their belts: realtors, builders, and designers.